MFEK/glif/README.md

 ### Mac users

-Apple charges a fee to "notarize" applications and without this "notarization" Qglif will not run correctly, or in some cases, at all.
-So, for the foreseeable future, you must _build Qglif from source on OS X_.
+Apple charges a fee to "notarize" applications and without this "notarization" MFEKglif will not run correctly, or in some cases, at all.
+So, for the foreseeable future, you must _build MFEKglif from source on OS X_.
 This is not as hard as it sounds! :-)

 * Download and install the [Vulkan SDK](https://vulkan.lunarg.com/).